wp-plugins/responsive-column-widgets/readme.txt

 == Changelog ==

 = 1.1.8.2 =
+* Fixed: the minimum required WordPress version number to 3.3.
 * Fixed: a bug that comma delimited option values could not be saved as of 1.1.7.

 = 1.1.8.1 =